kavutham/hello-world-spring-boot/README.md

 Deploy To ECS: Dummy stage just prints output

-Pipeline triggers on push of any commits to Master branch
+Pipeline triggers on push of any commits to Master branch.

 # Task 3: